SebekBal/SebekBal/README.md

 **`Digital Craftsman (Developer/Filmeditor)`**

 I'm a beginner developer and student, who wants to develop skills in coding and learn new things about it.
 My favourite language is C++ but HTML is slowly becoming the best one for me.
-I'm here to share my works and learn from more experience developers how they're coding.
+I'm here to share my work and learn from more experienced developers and the way they are coding.

 ---